justbetter/laravel-magento-customer-prices/README.md

 </p>

 This package provides a way to add customer specific prices to Magento from a Laravel app.
-By default, it uses the [Magaplaza Better Tier Price](https://www.mageplaza.com/magento-2-better-tier-price/) module for customer specific prices.
+By default, it uses the [JustBetter Magento 2 Customer Pricing](https://github.com/justbetter/magento2-customer-pricing) module for customer specific prices.
-You can implement another customer specific price module, see [Replacing Mageplaza](#replacing-mageplaza).
+You can implement another customer specific price module, see [Updating Customer Prices](#magento-2-customer-prices).

 ## Features
 This package can: